alowayyedm/LilobotTraining/dktbdiagent/README.md

 ## Agent Service
+This is the main BDI application.
+It depends on the Belief Service, Desire Service and Knowledge Service to create and manage BDI agents.

 ## Report Service
 This is the class for generating a transcript of the conversation with Lilobot together with the BDI updates as feedback.
 Currently, the configuration